HaskellEmbedded/book/book.md

 ## Bit twiddling

 Lots of embedded code revolves around bit manipulation.
+In the end even the most complex embedded applications are just setting a bunch of registers so we need a nice tooling for this important part of our job.

 Ivory offers `bitdata` quasi-quoter for defining binary layouts.
 This is used heavily in device drivers and for controlling registers of the STM32 MCU.